 Previously, he served as AARP’s Chief Brand Officer (CBO), where he was responsible for the creation, management and integration of the global brand throughout the organization, covering over 50 offices worldwide.
 He was appointed CBO in January 2006, to help the organization reposition what is arguably the most complex brand in the market, and extend it to address the 76+ million U.S. boomers.
-He joined AARP in 2005 as Senior VP, Business Development at ASI, where he was responsible for all product development and licensing, new market/channel development, joint ventures, and strategic alliances and corporate partnerships with organizations such as Borders, Walgreens, the Home Depot, United Health Care, the Hartford Group, Proctor & Gamble and Travelocity.
+He joined AARP in 2005 as Senior VP, Business Development at AARP Services, Inc. (ASI), the association’s for-profit arm.
+He was responsible for all product development and licensing, new market/channel development, joint ventures, and strategic alliances and corporate partnerships with organizations such as Borders, Walgreens, the Home Depot, United Health Care, the Hartford Group, Proctor & Gamble and Travelocity.

 Before joining AARP, he was senior vice president for Discovery Communications Inc., a leading television network.
 At Discovery, he was responsible for strategic business development spanning all 14 broadcast networks including Discovery Health Channel, Discovery Channel, Travel Channel, Animal Planet, TLC and FitTV.
 He developed a number of new on-air and off-air partnerships for the health and fitness sectors, including the development of the first-ever series of Continuing Medical Education (CME) broadcast programs for Discovery Health Channel.
 Among his many accomplishments was the development of several major national health and fitness initiatives and partnerships, including the first-ever televised awards show and gala “Medical Honors 2004,” which celebrated the achievements of our nation’s most eminent health care leaders, professionals and scientists.
 He was also responsible for creating dozens of public/private alliances with influential organizations such as U.S. Department of Health and Human Services, and Centers for Disease Control.